mobilerobot-io/otto/README.md

 ## Built-In Endpoints

-### /routes
+- /routes

-The /routes endpoint will dump the routes that we have so far registered..
+The /routes endpoint will dump the routes that we have been registered by plugins so far...

 ## Example